Road signs in Singapore: Mandatory signs

 Mandatory signs are generally circular with a white border and symbol on a blue background.
 They usually indicate something all drivers must do (e.g. keep left) or a facility available to certain classes of traffic (e.g. pedal cycles only).

+Priority signs

 The exceptions are the octagonal red STOP sign, the temporary STOP and GO signs and the triangular GIVE WAY sign.